Day trips from Madrid: Top 10 places to visit in one day

 Drive: €7 to €12 fuel cost (41 minutes)

 What is very interesting about this town is its whole architecture.
 The Plaza Mayor is an interesting site with galleried houses and cafés surrounding it.
 You can also go see the medieval castle to take pictures from the outside, but you won’t be able to go inside.
-Chinchón is also known for its festivals that attract a lot of people from Madrid.
+Chinchón is also known for its festivals that attract a lot of people for day trips from Madrid.
 The two main festivals are the Chinchón Festival de anís y vino (celebration of locally distilled anisette and wine) in March and the October garlic festival.

 7. Cuenca

 Cuenca derives its name from the Latin word “conca,” which means “river basin.”
 Other accounts say its name comes from Kunka, a defunct Arab castle.
 At present, the city of Cuenca is known as the “Eagle’s Nest” because of its location on the edge of the gorge of the rivers Jucar and Huecar.
-The climate here is characteristically hot in summer and cold in the winter, with short spring and autumn seasons.

 7.1.
 How to Get to Cuenca From Madrid